Fleetwood-Macchiato/main/README.md

   - includes the list of drinks, location, price points
   - add to favourites button & leave rating/create review buttom
 - POST /cafe/:id/rating

   - redirects to / if user is anonymous
   - body: (empty - the user is already stored in the session)

+- GET /beans
+  - renders the beans list + add to favorites function
+- GET /beans/:id
+  - renders the beans detail page
+  - includes the list of beans, farmers, flavor profiles
+  - add to favourites button & leave rating/create review buttom

 ## Models

+(NEED TO CHECK IF ALL OF THESE ARE NECESSARY)
 User model

 ```